Certified Brain Injury Specialist (CBIS) Training

-The programme is available for ABI Ireland staff as well as staff from other organisations who are working with individuals with an ABI.
+The programme is available for Acquired Brain Injury Ireland staff as well as staff from other organisations who are working with individuals living with a brain injury (ABI).
 The Essential Brain Injury Guide – Irish Edition can be purchased separately to the Training Programme and can be used as a handy reference document for staff working in the field and allied health professionals.

 Self-study of the core text book, the Essential Brain Injury Guide – Irish Edition.
 It is generally recommended that learners spend approximately 10 weeks studying the textbook, but the time required will be individual and depend on a learner’s pre-existing knowledge, work experience, qualifications etc.

 Attendance at a 2-day Exam Preparation Course.
-This is facilitated by two CBIS trainers who have many years’ experience in the field of ABI.
+This is facilitated by two CBIS trainers who have many years’ experience in the field of brain injury.